-You know it’s coming.
-August presents a major staffing challenge at every outdoor pool.
-College guards leave, high school staff drop off the schedule for sports and essential family vacation requests seem to pop up out of thin air.
-If you’re not careful, you’ll end up in the guard chair.
+August always presents a major staffing challenge at outdoor pools, and 2020 may be even worse.
+If you’re not careful, you’ll end up in the lifeguard chair.
 Not to worry.
-It’s still early in the month and if you act quickly, you can avoid the fall flight.
+It’s still early and if you act quickly, you can avoid the fall flight.
 Here’s how.

 Plan Ahead – If your end-of-season schedule isn’t already made, make it now.
 Give yourself plenty of time to address the schedule gaps.

-Offer Incentives – If you’re not confident you’re getting all of the hours you can out of your existing crew, see what incentives you can offer to encourage them to take extra hours or extend their season.
+Offer Incentives – If you’re not confident you’re getting all of the hours you can out of your existing crew, see what incentives you can offer to encourage them to take extra shifts or extend their season.
 Talk to your HR team about bonuses and pay raises.
-Talk to your upper level management to see if they have perks, tickets or freebies to offer.
+Talk to your upper level management to see if they have perks or gift cards to offer.
 With a few incentives in hand you’re more likely to close the last few gaps on the August schedule.

 Run a Feeder Course – Team up with a local LGI and offer an incentivized guard class over the next two weeks.
 Participants who successfully complete the program are immediately hired on and if they pick up a certain number of shifts in August their course fee is waived.